 The life expectancy of the typical dental crown is five to ten years.
 If the crown is milled in a CEREC or other CAD/CAM machine, the life expectancy can be slightly shorter.
 However, the dental crowns produced in our on-site lab have, with proper care, lasted for 35 years or more.

 Our dental crowns are designed to last and are crafted to retain their strength and appearance long after other crowns may fail.
-In part, this is due to our ability to custom fabricate these restorations on-site, where Dr. Marlin has a direct hand in their creation.
+In part, this is due to our ability to custom fabricate these restorations on-site, where Dr. Marlin and Dr. Talmazov have a direct hand in their creation.
 Our crowns tend to fit better, look more natural, and last longer than those created by third-party technicians who have never seen your actual smile.

 While our process helps create dental crowns that are surprisingly durable, you will play a role in their longevity.
 Fortunately, not much special care is needed to keep crowns attractive and strong.